Dump digging: Items found and locations

 Dump digging can yield different items and artifacts in each location.
-A town dump can be somewhat different than a farm dump or a railroad dump, but in each case there could be industrial-age pottery, stoneware, tobacco pipes, military relics like bayonets and gun barrels, musket balls, uniform buttons and other buttons, marbles and an assortment of other items.
+A town dump can be somewhat different from a farm dump or a railroad dump, but in each case there could be industrial-age pottery, stoneware, tobacco pipes, military relics like bayonets and gun barrels, musket balls, uniform buttons and other buttons, marbles and an assortment of other items.
 A high percentage of these dump discoveries are routinely found in severe states of decay, damaged or broken altogether.
 In many cases, even items which have remained reasonably intact have little if any monetary value; however, cases where well-preserved items have been found which are significantly valuable have motivated dump diggers to continue their work.
 Culturally-significant items can be found by the process of dump digging.

 Through the common process known as tipping, vast amounts of refuse generated by towns and cities were dumped into harbors, along marshy shorelines and other areas while forming viable real estate cheaply.
 Excavating in these areas is also a form of dump digging.
 Elusive and often deep, small portions of these ashy landfill dumps are sometimes rediscovered during major development projects.
 Enormous quantities of a given location's everyday trash were deposited into these often difficult to reach locales.
 The bulk of this garbage has never been investigated, and at present, much of it is still undiscovered.

 For centuries, active waterways were also frequently converted into major dumping spots for household and industrial refuse; but they are generally impossible to reach without expensive equipment.